ab21bisht/Spotify_sql_project/README.md

 ### Data Analysis & Findings

-### 1.Retrieve the names of all tracks that have more than 1 billion streams.
+### 1. Retrieve the names of all tracks that have more than 1 billion streams.
 ```sql
 select * from spotify
 where stream >1000000000;
 ```

-### 2.List all albums along with their respective artists.
+### 2. List all albums along with their respective artists.
 ```sql
 select distinct album, artist
 from spotify;
 ```

-### 3.Get the total number of comments for tracks where licensed = TRUE.
+### 3. Get the total number of comments for tracks where licensed = TRUE.
 ```sql
 select track,sum(comments) as total_comments
 from spotify